 Whether you hire a web developer or not, it’s time to make your business a reality.
 And don’t forget to consider modern design trends and functionality.
 Your website design and usability can help your business stand out from your competition!
 Adding motion to your design, ensuring quick download speed, and personalized content can up your web game.
 It’s also a good idea to add your business to review sites like Yelp and build your social media presence with your customer base in mind.

-How do you market a business, especially during economic uncertainty?
-See How to Market Your Business Successfully for more marketing tips and know-how.
+How do you market a business and build a successful brand?
+See How to Build a Brand in 7 Steps and Measure Your OKRs for more marketing tips and know-how.

 9. Forecast Your Future Finances

 By now, you can start forecasting the income needed to reach your business goals.
 With careful planning and tracking, your business can become profitable.